dyatskovskiy/voice-textify-app/README.md

 # Voice Textify

-**Voice Textify** is a web application that allows users to upload audio files and get real-time transcriptions.
-Built with Next.js, TypeScript, Prisma, PostgreSQL, and Zustand for state management.
+**Voice Textify** is an innovative platform for fast and accurate transcription of audio recordings.
+Using advanced speech recognition algorithms, the service converts your audio files into easily readable text.

 ## Features and stack